gryadka/js/README.md

 It gives a hint how to check linearizability:

-* Tests test a system similar to CASKeyValue
+* Tests check a system similar to CASKeyValue
 * All clients are homogeneous and execute the following loop
   1. Read a value
   2. Change it